katyukha/odoo-helper-scripts/docs/index.md

 This project aims to simplify development process of Odoo addons as much as possible.

+odoo-helper-scripts will do all routine operations for you:
+- install odoo with ALL dependencies (even those not mentioned in odoo's requirements.txt like [python-slugify](https://pypi.org/project/python-slugify/))
+- manage local development databases
+- install custom addons
+- check if versions of modules are updated before pushing changes.
+- generate / regenerate translations
+- run tests
+- and a lot more

+If you have any routine operation that you would like to automate with odoo-helper-scripts, just fill an issue or do pull request, and may be that feature will be available in one of next releases.

 ## Features

-- Easily manage few instances of odoo that ran on same machine
+- Easily manage multiple instances of odoo that ran on same machine
 - High usage of [virtualenv](https://virtualenv.pypa.io/en/stable/) for isolation purpose
 - Use [nodeenv](https://pypi.python.org/pypi/nodeenv) to install [node.js](https://nodejs.org/en/), [phantom.js](http://phantomjs.org/), etc in isolated [virtualenv](https://virtualenv.pypa.io/en/stable/)
+- The easiest way to install Odoo for development purposes
 - Powerful testing capabilities, including support for:
     - *python* and *js* code check via [pylint\_odoo](https://pypi.python.org/pypi/pylint-odoo) (which uses [ESLint](https://eslint.org/) to check JS files)
     - *python* code check via [flake8](https://pypi.python.org/pypi/flake8)